 3.1 Company background and organisational strategy

 Zara is the main brand of the Spanish multinational retail company Inditex.
-Inditex's approach, according to its own description, is integrated, customer-centric and based on the union of physical means, Internet platforms, design, logistics, and technology case evidence suggests that Zara's model is one that relies on speed of design to store cycles and tight linkages between commercial and operational decisions that Zara organises their business is at a quick pace to offer fashionable designs at affordable prices and to be responsive to customers' tastes.
+Inditex's approach, according to its own description, is integrated, customer-centric and based on the union of physical means, Internet platforms, design, logistics, and technology (Inditex 2025, 6).
+Additional case evidence suggests that Zara's model is one that relies on speed of design to store cycles and tight linkages between commercial and operational decisions (Ghemawat and Nueno 2003, 5).
+The way that Zara organises their business is at a quick pace to offer fashionable designs at affordable prices and to be responsive to customers' tastes.
 Whereas some seasons are based on a couple of bigger collections, Zara changes its collections on a regular basis.
 This can lead to increased consumer visits to the store, decreased need for advertising and scares because the customer will know that the product may not last long.

-3
+Figure 3: Customer Store Visit Frequency – Annual Visits per Customer (Ghemawat and Nueno 2003, 11; Ferdows, Lewis, and Machuca 2004, 107)

 The strategic objectives for this model are to be quick to market, flexible, have inventory discipline, and have a strong relevance to brand and continuous customer feedback.
-However, in terms of courses, Zara's strategy is not to compete on the lowest possible production cost, but on time, flexibility, quality of fashion interpretation and customer value .
+However, in terms of courses, Zara's strategy is not to compete on the lowest possible production cost, but on time, flexibility, quality of fashion interpretation and customer value (Reklitis et al. 2021, 8734).
 Therefore, its supply chain approach must have the characteristics of fast response and regular replenishment.
 A network that is completely low-cost is not the right type of offshore network because long lead times would not allow for a quick response to fashion trends.

 3.2 Zara supply chain strategy and network design

 Zara's chain of supply is: Centralised, Responsive and Agile—close coordination of critical activities like design, planning and logistics from Spain.
 Meanwhile, trend-based production is fragmented into near-sourcing suppliers and basic and predictable production to more distant suppliers.
-This differentiated design enables the brand to prioritise speed and agility for high-demand uncertainty products, where the lower-cost sourcing for less time-sensitive products is also suitable. that the implementation of Zara's product response model can be analysed from the aspects of flexibility, information flow and cost control.
+This differentiated design enables the brand to prioritise speed and agility for high-demand uncertainty products, where the lower-cost sourcing for less time-sensitive products is also suitable.
+(Yang 2025, 3) also noted that the implementation of Zara's product response model can be analysed from the aspects of flexibility, information flow and cost control.
 The method is consistent with the agile concept: lean practices work well for basic, predictable products, and agile practices are used for products that are fashion-driven and require responsiveness to add value.

-4
+Figure 4: Zara’s Sourcing Geography Mix – Nearshore vs. Offshore Production (Aftab, Yuanjian, and Kabir 2018, 213–214; Ghemawat and Nueno 2003, 8)

 As well as physical flow, information flow is important.
 Demand information and trends from store managers, point-of-sale systems, and online channels are used by designers and planners.
 Designers use this feedback to make adjustments to styles, colours and quantities.
 Small batch production and distribution then pass through central logistical centres to stores and online fulfilment centres.
 This network will help minimise the amount of unwanted clothing produced and boost the levels of clothing that sell.
 The design is not just a way to move goods, it is a system to rapidly learn from the market.